kinghuthman/react-native/README.md

         - loop over the actions and call them with dispatch
         - return Context.Provider that has values of state and actions then wrap around children...?
 - wrap our app with our new AuthProvider so that all of its children(components within App) will have state

+### What's the Context Doing?
+(Design)

+- action functions are functions called with dispatch that return a function
+  - inner function is what gets called inside of the component
+    - only way to get dispatch is through the boundActions process which is how the inner function gets access

+### Axios Setup

+- using ngrok to handle network issues
+  - need to update axios baseURL whenever server restarts || after 8 hours
+  - use npx for ngrok
+    - npx ngrok http 3000

+### Making an API Request

+- ..

+### Handling Error Requests

+- always call dispatch anytime we want to handle our state

+### Async Storage

+- asyncStrorage
+  - setItem(key)
+    - stores information on the user's device
+  - getItem(key)
+    - retrieves an ite that has been stored
+  - removeItem(key)
+    - remove some stored information

+### Storing the Token

+- implicit return to clean up code